A New Derivation of the Propagator's Path Integral for Spinless Elementary Particles: The Propagator's Path Integral for Spinless Elementary Particles

 \section{The Propagator's Path Integral for Spinless Elementary Particles}

-Let us assume now that a simple isolated unit $S$ is subject to a scalar potential $\Phi(x)$.
-The principle of isolated equivalence implies that the effects of $\Phi(x)$ on the internal time state along indistinguishable paths of $S$ are the same of those of a corresponding scalar gravitational potential, what we call the {\it induced potential} as experienced by the isolated unit.
+Let us assume now that a simple isolated unit $S$ is subject to a scalar potential $\phi(x)$.
+The principle of isolated equivalence implies that, irrespective of the nature of the potential, the effects of $\phi(x)$ on the internal time state along indistinguishable paths of $S$ are the same of those of a corresponding scalar gravitational potential $\Phi$, what we call the {\it induced potential} as experienced by the isolated unit.

 However, when we represent a general potential as an induced potential, we need to scale it appropriately by the mass of the unit subject to the potential.
-For example, in the case of a charged simple unit $S$ of charge $e$ and mass $m_e$ subject to a scalar electrostatic potential $\phi$, the corresponding potential energy is $V(x)=e\phi=\Phi m_e$ where $\Phi=\frac{e\phi}{m_e}$ is the induced potential experienced by the unit in isolation.
+For example, in the case of a charged simple unit $S$ of charge $e$ and mass $m_e$ subject to a static electric potential $\phi$, the corresponding potential energy is $V(x)=e\phi$, we define then the induced potential experienced by the unit in isolation as $\Phi=\frac{e\phi}{m_e}$, so that $V(x)=\Phi m_e$ as it would be the case for a gravitational potential.

-Given this simple correspondence between a general scalar potential and its induced potential for isolated simple units, we can assume for simplicity and without loss of generality that $\Phi$ is a gravitational potential.
+Given that for for isolated simple units there is this simple correspondence between a general, non-gravitational scalar potential $\phi$ and its induced potential $\Phi$, in the following we can work directly and without loss of generality with a gravitational potential $\Phi$.

 We further restrict ourselves in this Section to the case of a static, radially symmetric gravitational potential $\Phi$ that is weak, that is, such that $\Phi<<c^2$.
-Under this last assumption, we can approximate the line element $\frac{ds^2}{c^2}$, following closely \cite[Section~17.9]{GE1}:
+Under this last assumption, and following closely \cite[Section~17.9]{GE1}, we can approximate the line element $\frac{ds^2}{c^2}$ as:

 where $d\sigma^2=dx^2+dy^2+dz^2$.
 This expression for the line element provides the necessary information on the local metric to be able to compute the Lorentzian inner product in $d\tau=\frac{1}{c^2}\frac{ds}{dt}*\frac{ds}{dt}dt$.
 In particular, the Lorentzian inner product of two vectors $P_1=(t_1,x_1,y_1,z_1)$ and $P_2=(t_2,x_2,y_2,z_2)$ will be defined locally by $P_1*P_2=g_{11}t_1t_2+g_{22}x_1x_2+g_{33}y_1y_2+g_{44}z_1z_2$ where $(g_{11},g_{22},g_{33},g_{44})=(1+\frac{2\Phi}{c^2},-(1-\frac{2\Phi}{c^2}),-(1-\frac{2\Phi}{c^2}),-(1-\frac{2\Phi}{c^2}))$.